 Under our established commercial paper program, we may issue and sell unsecured short-term promissory notes (commercial paper) up to \$1.5 billion.
-The maturities of the commercial paper may vary but not exceed 397 days from the date of issuance.
-At each of the periods ended January 31, 2025 and July 31, 2024, no amounts were outstanding under this program.
+The maturities of the commercial paper may vary but will not exceed 397 days from the date of issuance.
+During the three months ended April 30, 2025, we temporarily increased the capacity of our commercial paper program from \$1.5 billion to \$2.0 billion to support our seasonal working capital needs.
+As of April 30, 2025, the capacity of the commercial paper program was \$1.5 billion.
+At each of the periods ended April 30, 2025 and July 31, 2024, no amounts were outstanding under this program.
+We paid \$3 million in interest on commercial paper during the nine months ended April 30, 2025.

-Subsequent to January 31, 2025, we increased the capacity of our commercial paper program from \$1.5 billion to \$2.0 billion on a temporary basis to be available for any seasonal working capital needs.
-In February 2025, we also began to issue commercial paper under this program, and as of February 25, 2025, there was \$1.8 billion in commercial paper outstanding, all of which is short term.